Get started

 What is a local IBAN?

-However, first, we should establish what a standard International Bank Account Number is.
+We should establish what a standard International Bank Account Number is.
 As we mentioned before, a bank account number IBAN consists of up to 34 letters and numbers.
 By the way, not every country supports IBAN – you should always check the full official list of IBAN-supporting countries.

 Let’s take, for example, France and its country-specific account details format.
 France is a good example of using IBAN because it has specific international borders, such as its overseas territories.